This site contains commercial content. Read more.

 Sports that are typically lower scoring (baseball, soccer, hockey) are usually bet using a moneyline.
 However, it is also popular in football.

 One of the most frequently asked questions about negative odds is, “Do negative odds result in a lower potential profit?”
-The answer is no. Your profit on those odds is just less than it would be compared to positive odds.
+The answer is no.

 So, what happens if you bet on negative odds?
 Well, negative odds typically denote favored teams.
 Consequently, your wager won’t profit as much as it would with positive odds, even though you’re more likely to win the bet.